pedroguima/code-your-future-web/README.md

 If you found an error, got idea for improvement, or new feature you can submit a new ticket to `Ideas`.

-To get access to Trello, email to either `apmaros[at]gmail.com`, or `contact[at]codeyourfuture.co`, or let us know on Slack and we will add you to the project.
+To get access to Trello `admin[at]codeyourfuture.co`, or let us know on Slack and we will add you to the project.

 To contribute please follow instructions: